-Robert Pan (Bolzano, 1969) produces his works through a lengthy process involving superimposition of numerous layers of resin.
-He uses physical and chemical processes of corrosion with acids, application of copper plating and oxidation of iron and other methods to seek particular hues.
+Robert Pan (born 1969, Bolzano, Italy) produces his works through a lengthy process involving the superimposition of numerous layers of resin.
+He uses physical and chemical processes of corrosion with acids, the application of copper plating and oxidation of iron, and other methods still to obtain particular hues.
 Resin, a material Pan has been working with for many years, serves the function of adding nobility to gesture and presence in search of vibrant power.
-Peter Weiermair calls him an alchemist of colour, and Danilo Eccher calls him a poet «of the uncertainty of perception and appearance».
-His artwork are colourful objects, always results of an experimental production process.
-Though remaining formally abstract they remind us of macro- and microshapes in nature, celestial landscapes or geologic structures – and leave space for imagination.
-Robert Pan’s work has met with critical acclaim in Italy and abroad and has been included in public and private collections since 1991.
+Though remaining formally abstract, they remind us of macro- and micro-natural shapes, celestial landscapes or geological structures, thus leaving uncertainty of perception and appearance in the viewer.
+His colourful objects are always the results of an experimental production process that generates in an alchemy of colour.